cynthiateeters/calculator/documents/ASSIGNMENT.md

 3. **See:** REQUIREMENTS.md file to review the requirements for the code in `calculator.js` needed to pass the tests.

 34. Implement the missing JavaScript code in `calculator.js` using the functions from the `stmnts-01.js` and `stmnts-01.js` files.

+36. **Hint:** Use if-then-else conditionals in your implementation.

 5. Test until passing